I did an Apple Watch 4 Review after all – Here it is

 They weren’t great for running.
 The crossover/cadence lock is a common problem.
-Garmin don’t get cadence lock/crossover (with me) so it is disappointing that Apple have not worked sufficiently hard on this area of their oHR performance.
+Garmin doesn’t get cadence lock/crossover (with me) so it is disappointing that Apple has not worked sufficiently hard on this area of their oHR performance.

 I am not going to devote as much testing time to the Apple Watch as I might for other devices as I have MASSES of other things coming up.
 So if I had more than 3 weeks of usage I might throw up some more annoyances.
 But I suspect that what I have seen is representative of me in Winter.

 I’ll include a link further below, to my formal running test but here are some of the twists and turns from lots of other runs that led me to the wider conclusion that I will share at the end of this section about the Apple Watch 4’s overall GPS accuracy.

 Handles the circle but cuts corners (Apple=Orange).
 Remember this.
 You’re going to see a boringly repetitive and recurring theme.